 Juniper Online Tutorials

-Junipers are coniferous trees and shrubs in the genus Juniperus (/ˈnɪpərəs/ joo-NIH-pər-əs) of the cypress family Cupressaceae.
-Depending on the taxonomy, between 50 and 67 species of junipers are widely distributed throughout the Northern Hemisphere, from the Arctic, south to tropical Africa, throughout parts of western, central and southern Asia, east to eastern Tibet in the Old World, and in the mountains of Central America.
+Junipers are coniferous trees and shrubs in the genus Juniperus (/ˈnɪpərəs/ joo-NIP-ər-əs) of the cypress family Cupressaceae.
+Depending on the taxonomy, between 50 and 67 species of junipers are widely distributed throughout the Northern Hemisphere as far south as tropical Africa, including the Arctic, parts of Asia, and Central America.
 The highest-known juniper forest occurs at an altitude of 4,900 metres (16,100 ft) in southeastern Tibet and the northern Himalayas, creating one of the highest tree lines on earth.

 Juniper